IvanDLar/MOVU-Docs/wiki/User Stories.md

 **Validation:**

-- A test drive is not required to purchase the vehicle.
 - The user should be able to continue with the car purchase process without schedulling any test drive.

 - **Priority**: Medium